knights-analytics/hugot/README.md

 ### Use it as a cli: Huggingface 🤗 pipelines from the command line

-Note: the cli is currently only built and tested on amd64-linux.
+Note: the cli is currently only built and tested on amd64-linux using the ONNX Runtime backend.

 With Hugot you don't need python, pytorch, or even go to run Hugging Face transformers.
 Simply install the Hugot cli (alpha):